python/cpython/Doc/library/optparse.rst

 OptionParser instances have several cyclic references.
-This should not be a problem for Python's garbage collector, but you may wish to break the cyclic references explicitly by calling ``destroy()`` on your OptionParser once you are done with it.
+This should not be a problem for Python's garbage collector, but you may wish to break the cyclic references explicitly by calling :meth:`~OptionParser.destroy` on your OptionParser once you are done with it.
 This is particularly useful in long-running applications where large object graphs are reachable from your OptionParser.

 .. _optparse-other-methods: